xled/xled-docs/docs/rest_api.rst

 	(string) either "A" for Absolute value or "R" for Relative value

 `value`
-	(integer) brightness level in range of 0..100 if type is "A", or change of level in range -100..100 if type is "R"
+	(signed integer) brightness level in range of 0..100 if type is "A", or change of level in range -100..100 if type is "R"

 When `mode` is "disabled" no dimming is applied and the led works at full brightness.
 It is not necessary to submit all the parameters, basically it would work if only `value` or `mode` is supplied. `type` parameter can be omitted ("A" is the default).
 The brightness level value is in percent so 0 is dark and maximum meaningful value is 100.
-Greater values doesn't seem to have any effect.
+Greater values are possible but don't seem to have any effect.

 Response
 ````````